John Harris | The Pocahontas Times

 John Frederick Harris, Sr., age 83, of Bluemont, Virginia, died Wednesday, July 31, 2019, in the Winchester Medical Center.

+In addition to his parents, he was preceded in death by a sister, Jenny Smith, and her husband, Harry; a brother, Virgil B. Harris, and his wife, Diane; and a nephew, Virgil Martin Harris.

+In addition to his wife, he is survived by his daughters, Sally Wilfong, (George), of Winchester, Virginia, and Kathy Cohen, (Jay), of Boyce, Virginia; sons, John Harris, Jr., (Michelle), of Wasilla, Alaska, and Peter Harris, (Jeanna), of Harrisonburg, Virginia; a brother, George Harris, (Martha), of Seneca, South Carolina; a sister, Nancy Palmer, (Joe), of Midland County, Michigan; 10 grandchildren; four great-grandchildren; and numerous nieces and nephews.

-Family will receive friends Monday, August 5, 6 to 8 p.m. at Enders & Shirley Funeral Home in Berryville, Virginia.
-Memorial service will be held Tuesday, August 6, 11 a.m. at Duncan Memorial United Methodist Church, Berryville, Virginia, with Rev. Jim Smith officiating.
-Burial will be in Green Hill Cemetery in Berryville.
+Memorial service was held August 6 at Duncan Memorial United Methodist Church, Berryville, Virginia, with Rev. Jim Smith officiating.
+Burial was in Green Hill Cemetery in Berryville.

 In lieu of flowers, memorial donations may be made to Blue Ridge Hospice, 333 W. Cork St., Winchester, VA 22601; Salvation Army, 300 Fort Collier Rd., Winchester, VA 22603; or The Laurel Center, PO Box 14, Winchester, VA 22604.